trpt/p/README.md

 `p r s`

 # Additional dependencies
+bash >= v.4
 rofi or dmenu
 zenity
-xdotool
+xte or xdotool
-some other basic commandline tools

 # Additional notes
-Wrapper may have some limitations.
-Particularly in git and other advanced functions, as I never used it.
+Wrapper may have some limitations, particularly in git, as I never used it.

 Tested in Arch Linux